TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 ### Armor

-* Added two sets of modifiable armor, travelers and plate
+* Added two and a half sets of modifiable armor: travelers and plate, plus half of the slimesuit
-* In the future, a third set is planned as the highly modifiable set, but that is not yet implemented

 **Travelers Armor**